Pylons/pyramid/docs/tutorials/wiki/definingviews.rst

 :term:`template`.
 The default templating systems in :app:`Pyramid` are :term:`Chameleon` and :term:`Mako`.
 Chameleon is a variant of :term:`ZPT`, which is an XML-based templating language.
 Mako is a non-XML-based templating language.
-Because we have to pick one, we'll use Chameleon for this tutorial.
+Because we had to pick one, we chose Chameleon for this tutorial.

 The templates we create will live in the ``templates`` directory of our tutorial package.
 Chameleon templates must have a ``.pt`` extension to be